aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 **Note –** Only messages describing errors in template syntax can be inlined; messages describing errors encountered during expressions’ evaluation cannot.

 When `ReportBuildOptions.InlineErrorMessages` is applied, a Boolean value returned by a `ReportingEngine.BuildReport` overload indicates whether building of a report was finished successfully or was interrupted because of a template syntax error.
-This enables you to process reports which building succeeded or failed differently as shown in the following code snippet.
+This allows you to process reports which building succeeded or failed differently as shown in the following code snippet.

 {{< highlight csharp >}}
 ReportingEngine engine = new ReportingEngine();